pyca/pyopenssl/doc/api/ssl.rst

 .. py:method:: Context.set_alpn_protos(protos)

-    Specify the protocols that the client is prepared to speak after the TLS connection has been negotiated, using Application Layer Protocol Negotiation.
+    Specify the protocols that the client is prepared to speak after the TLS connection has been negotiated using Application Layer Protocol Negotiation.

     *protos* should be a list of protocols that the client is offering, each